Casual dining's downward spiral has been a narrative that's dominated the restaurant industry for about a decade.

 "Technology has changed the ways consumers engage with brands, including their dining behaviors.
 If brands are not driving sales through catering, carryout and delivery, they are missing out on revenue," Jennifer Crawford, director of off-premise sales at Fazoli's, told Restaurant Dive.
 "Delivery and technology are key drivers to the stay-at-home economy."

 "Technology has changed the ways consumers engage with brands, including their dining behaviors.
 If brands are not driving sales through catering, carryout and delivery, they are missing out on revenue."

 Director of off-premise sales, Fazoli's

-Throughout the past two years, dine-in traffic has declined or remained flat across the industry, Crawford adds.
-Fazoli's has responded to this shift in consumer behavior by investing more in its off-premise business.
-Consequently, sales through these channels are up 18.5% over last year for the company.
+Between 2016 and 2018, dine-in traffic declined or remained flat across the industry, Crawford added.
+Fazoli's responded to this shift in consumer behavior by investing more in its off-premise business.
+Consequently, 2018 sales through these channels rose 18.5% over 2017 for the company.

 Not only are we in a new consumer-driven, stay-at-home economy, we’re also solidly in the next generation of the restaurant marketplace, where brands are realizing they can centralize their operations around takeout, delivery and catering, according to Erle Dardick, CEO of MonkeyMedia Software.

 "It's an incredible time to be in the food business.
 The only way forward is to take control of your off-premise operations," he told Restaurant Dive.